 401(k) Late-Saver Benefits

 If you didn’t start saving for retirement the minute you started working full time, you’re hardly alone.
 Even if you waited until mid-career, you’ve got plenty of company.
-In fact, to help all of the late savers (or retirement deniers?) out there, the government allows annual catch-up contributions to 2020 401(k) plans of $6,500 by people who are age 50 or older.
-That’s in addition to the regular allowed employee contribution of up to $19,500.
+In fact, to help all of the late savers (or retirement deniers?) out there, the government allows annual catch-up contributions of $6,500 to 401(k) plans by people who are age 50 or older.
+That’s in addition to the regular allowed employee contribution of up to $20,500 for 2022 (or $19,500 for 2021).
 This is considerably more than the $6,000 annual contribution and $1,000 catch-up you can put in an IRA.

 Additionally, if you are a super-late saver and want to continue working and contributing to your nest egg when you’re in your 70s, you can with a 401(k).
 This is not the case with a traditional IRA, though.
 By law, you have to stop contributing and start taking required minimum distributions (RMDs) at age 70.5.